SulemanKhurram/MicroServicesTask/README.md

 Requirements:

-RabbitMq
+ -> RabbitMq
-AspNet Core
+ -> AspNet Core
-Docker (if you want to use docker, docker file is provided)
+ -> Docker (if you want to use docker, docker file is provided)

 Following are some screenshots to display the working of these services.

+Gui service runs on the port 5000
+Xml parser service runs on port 5051
+Csv converter service runs on port 5002